 Statement of Purpose

-The purpose of the Architecture and Security Review (ASR) is to partner with campus departments to discuss a proposed hosted or on-premise service or product.
-Having this discussion early in the selection process will optimize the service or product’s compatibility with the University’s information technology and security principles.
-The ASR is a cross-functional team representing various areas in OIT: information security, network infrastructure, applications infrastructure, database management, web applications, and research computing.
+The purpose of the Architecture and Security Review (ASR) is to partner with campus departments to act as a consultative and advising body during the selection and negotiation of a proposed technology product or service.
+The ASR does not approve or disapprove products, but will identify risks and provide actions and/or strategies to mitigate those risks.
+Having this discussion early in the selection process will optimize the service or product’s compatibility with the University’s information technology architecture, security, compliance, accessibility, and privacy principles.
+The ASR is a cross-functional team representing various areas in OIT: information security, network infrastructure, applications infrastructure, database management, web applications, research computing, and project management.
 The ASR will:

 - partner with the campus departments, along with the Project & Technology Consulting Office (PATCO) and the Service Management Office (SMO) from OIT, to help ensure the best outcome